TimmyDDthe1st/github-repo-app/README.md

 - I would have written component tests and e2e tests using Cypress.
 - Gotten the readme's per repository working.
 - Sorted out a time delay when the user finishes typing to perform the request to find the users repo's.
+- Made a nice filter function to filter by the stats.